-- Ensure those with pre existing conditions are appropriately managing their health and relevant medication and equipment is available for the duration of the outdoor activity;
+- Ensure those with pre-existing conditions are appropriately managing their health and relevant medication, and that equipment is available for the duration of the outdoor activity.

-- Ensure engineering controls are in place (e.g. provision of natural or built shade); and
+- Ensure engineering controls are in place (e.g. provision of natural or built shade).

-- Ensure appropriate Personal Protective Equipment (PPE) is available to employees and students (e.g. broad brimmed hats, AS 1067 sunglasses, SPF 30+ sunscreen, mosquito nets etc).
+- Ensure appropriate personal protective equipment is available to employees and students (e.g. broad-brimmed hats, AS 1067 sunglasses, SPF 30+ sunscreen, mosquito nets etc).

 Occupational Health and Safety Act 2004

 Occupational Health and Safety Regulations 2017